-9 , 1.
+1 1.
 Housing 2.
 Health 3.
 Heritage 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7.
 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
 Economic Structure Option A - include a policy + ++ ++ ?
 Option B - no policy (No Part 2 local plan policy) - - ? ?

 9.28 The options have significant effects upon, as would be expected, the housing objective with corresponding positive and negative impacts, and the health objective where the benefit of affordable housing in a sustainable residential environment even outweighs relying upon current policy.
 Equally, the policy provides a very significant benefit by facilitating local social interaction.
+The policy has significant positive effects upon the housing and health objectives, as the policy should help to deliver additional affordable housing.